How to Get to Zandvoort – 2025 Dutch Grand Prix

-The best ways to get to Circuit Zandvoort for the Formula 1 Dutch Grand Prix 2024, including information on the closest airports & public transport tips.
+The best ways to get to Circuit Zandvoort for the 2025 Dutch Grand Prix.
+Closest airports & public transport information for F1 fans

 Getting to the Netherlands for the Dutch Grand Prix is relatively hassle-free.
 Amsterdam is home to Europe’s third largest airport, serving a large range of international and domestic flights.
 The race takes place at Circuit Zandvoort, a seaside town around 30km west of the capital Amsterdam.
-Zandvoort is well connected to Amsterdam; special train and bus services are operating on Dutch Grand Prix weekend.
+Zandvoort is well connected to Amsterdam; special train and bus services operate on Dutch Grand Prix weekend with increased capacity and frequency.
 Walking and cycling to the circuit are also recommended.
-Leave your car at home – an exclusion zone around the town restricts access on race weekend.
+Leave your car at home.
+An exclusion zone around the town restricts access on race weekend, even for ride sharing and taxis from outside the town.

 Closest Airports to Zandvoort

 • Amsterdam Airport Schiphol (AMS) is located in the Haarlemmermeer municipality, around twenty minutes and nine miles south-west of Amsterdam’s city centre.
-It is the sixth largest airport by way of international traffic, the third largest in Europe, and connects to many other European airports.
+It is the sixth largest airport in the world for international traffic, the third largest in Europe, and connects to many other European airports.

 Schipol Airport to Amsterdam, Haarlem & Zandvoort